-Finally, the one most apparent limitation of the scheme as presently implemented is its "one-way" control of access.
-With the described access control list organization, the owner of a segment has complete control over who may access it.
-There are some cases in which users other than the owner may wish to see access restricted to an object which the owner has declared public.
 For example, an instructor of a class may for pedagogical purposes wish to require his students to write a particular program rather than make use of an equivalent one already publicly available in the system.
-Alternatively, a project administrator concerned about security may wish to insure that his project members cannot copy sensitive information into storage areas belonging to other users and which are not under his control.
-He may also want to prevent his project members from setting access control lists to permit access by users outside the project.
+Alternatively, a project administrator concerned about security may wish to insure that his project members cannot copy sensitive information into storage areas which are not under his control, and cannot set access control lists to permit access by users outside the project.
 This kind of control can be expressed in Multics currently only by going to the trouble of constructing a protected subsystem which examines all supervisor calls, thereby permitting complete control over which objects are mapped into the address space and what terms are added to access control lists.
 Fortunately, there have so far appeared only a few examples in which such control is required, and the escape suggested has proven adequate for those cases.
-A more general, yet quite simple, solution would be to associate with the user's process two constraining lists: a list of pathnames of directories whose contents he may access, and a list of access control list terms which he is permitted to place on access control lists.
+A more general solution would be to associate with the user's process a list of pathnames of directories he may access, and a list of access control list terms which constrain the range of entries he may place on access control lists.
 These two constraining lists would be set only by the project administrator or security officer.
 The constraining lists would be especially useful in the military security environment, since they would help in the construction of a list of items a defector might have had access to.